 In 2008 and 2009 the Environmental Court of the Ministry of Environment, the Tribunal Ambiental Adminstrativo, stepped in and closed down 33 construction projects in the Fila Costeña for violation of environmental legislation.
 See the website of TAA: www.tribunalambiental.go.cr

 In August 2014, the wife of the developer Martha van Eden-Olsthoorn has resubmitted an application for an environmental permit, the so-called Viabiliadad Ambiental for exactly the same project.
 SETENA issued the new permit within three months without even visiting the site of the project.
 In December 2014, EALA has presented an extensive appeal which has resulted in a favourable decision by the Comisión Plenaria of SETENA which accepted various arguments of EALA and ordere further environmental investigations.
-In August 2015, EALA presented its objections in a hearing of the Comisión Plenaria of SETENA.
-At the insistence of EALA, SETENA requested in May 2016 a technical evaluation by ACOSA, the environmental authority of the Canton Osa, as required by the law.
-After a long delay and repeated requests by EALA, ACOSA finally submitted its report to SETENA in July 2017.
+In August 2015, EALA outlined again its objections in a hearing of the Comisión Plenaria.
+At the insistence of EALA, SETENA requested in May 2016 a technical evaluation by ACOSA, the environmental authority of the Canton Osa, as was anyhow required by law.
+ACOSA finally submitted its report to SETENA in July 2017.
 The report ordered SETENA to request Costa Rica's Underground-water and Drainage authority SENARA (http://www.da.go.cr/senara) to investigate the capacity of the aquifer.
 Over the period July 2017 to September 2018, EALA again contacted the persons concerned in SETENA numerous times to press for action.
-Finally, after apparently the project file was lost and found again, SETENA has informed EALA that it would resume the handling of the case on 24 September, 2018.
+Finally, after apparently the project file was lost and found again, SETENA informed EALA that it would resume the handling of the case on 24 September, 2018.
 In January 2019, SETENA has ordered the developer Martha Vaneden Olsthoorn to submit within three months the report of SENARA.